<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 A comparison of remission rates for rTMS/iTBS, electroconvulsive therapy (ECT), and SAINT-iTBS.

-In an effort to improve outcomes for our patients, we’re also including cognitive behavioral therapy (CBT) as a part of our treatment.
+To improve outcomes for our patients, we also include cognitive behavioral therapy (CBT) as a part of our treatment.
 When combined with the traditional method of TMS (rTMS), CBT improved response and remission rates by ~8% and ~19%, respectively.
-We expect the addition of CBT to SAINT-iTBS to improve both short and long-term outcomes.
+Additionally, CBT is likely to produce sustained improvement over time once treatment has concluded.

 Cited Research